What We Eat

 From village kitchens to more refined plates in Diamantina, the food we eat on crossings reflects the range itself: generous, layered, and unpretentious.

-Most of us abandon our weight-loss goals by about day three.
+Most of us abandon our weight-loss goals early on.

 It’s worth it.